emadeldeen24/AdaTime/README.md

 ```
 Upon the run, you will find the running progress in the specified project page in wandb.

-`Note:` If you got cuda out of memory error during testing, this is probably due to DEV risk calculations
+`Note:` If you got cuda out of memory error during testing, this is probably due to DEV risk calculations.

 ### Upper and Lower bounds